ositaka/soul-healing-decapcms/data/page/home.md

       Whether you are struggling with emotional pain, feeling disconnected from your spirituality, or simply looking for a way to deepen your understanding of yourself and the world around you, soul healing can help.
 It is a safe and supportive space where you can explore your inner world and work towards healing and transformation.
+  - type: section_repeatable_content
+    section_type: section_repeatable_content
+    main_menu:
+      show: true
+      name: Healing Sessions
+    title: The Golden Healing Sessions
+    items:
+      - title: One-on-One
+        text: Our one-on-one sessions are personalized to your unique needs and goals.
+          Whether you're seeking relief from physical pain, emotional trauma, or spiritual disconnection, the facilitator will work with you to create a safe and nurturing space for you to explore and heal.
+        image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
+      - title: Small Groups
+        text: His small group sessions offer the opportunity to connect with others who share your experiences and goals.
+These sessions provide a supportive and nurturing environment for healing and growth.
+He limit the size of our groups to ensure that each individual receives the attention and support they need.
+Has a minimum of 4 persons.
+        image: /images/roos_a_healing_circle._participants_are_lying_on_their_backs_on_ba249ef7-8a34-4804-b6ca-c2900ebbbfee.png
   - type: text_image
     section_type: text_image
     main_menu: